IPLC - Take the Lead on Your Emotions

 The problem with these thought patterns, as the research shows, is that every time you ignore your emotions and your thoughts, you think about them or feel them 49 times more

 When we label or name our emotions or thought patterns, we validate what we feel and think.
 We acknowledge that they exist without needing to fix or delve into them.
 They are just there to co-exist.
-They are no good or bad.
+They are neither good nor bad.
 They are just there.

 What can be confusing is that labeling our emotions and thoughts doesn't mean that they will stay there forever.
 Emotions are not stagnant.
 They come and go.
-Even right now, when you read or listen to this idea, you have many thoughts and emotions that show up and disappear.
+Even as you read or listen to this idea, you have many thoughts and emotions that appear and then disappear.
 When you trust that this is the idea of thoughts and emotions, that they are energy that goes in and out, that they are not there forever – you can validate them and say, "I see you and hear you, I know you are here with me and that's okay for now."

 Step 3 – Pause

-Now, when we name and validate what we feel and think without judgment, we can pause and then choose.
+Now, when we name and validate our feelings and thoughts without judgment, we can pause and then choose.

 Have you ever experienced feeling overwhelmed with emotions or thoughts, and when you shared it with another person, you heard the response: "Calm down, let's just take a big breath."
 When I heard people saying that, I couldn't stand it.
 Why?
 Because when people tell me to take a big breath, it feels like I don't have a choice: they are making me do something that makes me feel out of control.
 I don't feel like taking a big breath; I want to express my emotions my way.
 Not their way.